-- (5) The amounts in the "Non-Equity Incentive Plan Compensation" column represent cash AIP awards earned during the reported year, but paid in the following year.
-Based on Company performance, Committee discretion and individual adjustments, the awards earned as a percentage of their respective target awards for 2017 (and paid in 2018) were 152.6% for each of Messrs.
-Gallina, Haytaian, Griffin and Swedish and 175.0% for Ms. McCarthy. - (6) The amounts in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column reflect the increase in the actuarial present value of the NEO's benefits under all pension plans established by us between such pension plans' applicable measurement dates used for financial value of the NEOs befried under an personn jurisd established by use between such personn jurisd applicable measurement under an personn jurisd september and per - (7) The amounts in the "All Other Compensation" column for 2017 include: - \ddot{Y} tax equalization payment of \$76,835 for Mr. Swedish, to reimburse him for the additional nonresident state income taxes owed outside his home state for time worked in other states, and to offset the increased tax liability to Mr. Swedish as a result of the state income tax reimbursement; - $\ddot{\mathbf{V}}$ \$1,040 for the cost of an executive physical for Mr. Gallina; - a supplemental pension benefit contribution to the Deferred Compensation Plan for Ms. McCarthy in the amount of \$61,420 in addition to the deferred compensation match shown in the table below; - cash as part of the Anthem Directed Executive Compensation Plan ("DEC"), as described under "Compensation Plan Anthem Directed Executive Compensation Plan," and matching contributions made by us under the applicable 401(k) Plan and deferred compensation plan in 2017
+(3) The amounts in the "Non-Equity Incentive Plan Compensation" column represent cash AIP awards earned during the reported year, but paid in the following year.
+Based on Company performance and individual performance, the awards earned as a percentage of their respective target awards

+- for 2018 (and paid in 2019) were 98.7% for each of Messrs.
+Haytaian and Zielinski and Ms. Boudreaux, and 125% for Mr. Gallina and Ms. McCarthy.
+Mr. Griffin resigned from the Company effective as of May 10, 2018 and was not eligible to receive a payout under the AIP for 2018. - (4) The amounts in the "Change in Pension Value and Nonqualified Deferred Compensation Earnings" column reflect the increase in the actuarial present value of the NEO's benefits under all pension plans established by us between such pension plans' applicable measurement dates used for financial statement reporting purposes with respect to our audited financial statements.
+The value of Mr. Gallina's benefits under such pension plans decreased by \$989 in 2018.
+These amounts were determined using discount rate, lump sum interest rate, post-retirement mortality rate and payment distribution assumptions consistent with those used in our financial statements and include amounts which the NEOs may not currently be entitled to receive because such amounts are not vested.
+We do not provide any above market returns on deferred compensation so no deferred compensation earnings - (5) The amounts in the "All Other Compensation" column for 2018 include: - tax equalization payments of \$8,989 and \$4,475 for Messrs.
+Gallina and Zielinski, respectively, to reimburse them for the additional non-resident state income taxes owed outside their home states for time worked in other states, and to offset the increased tax liability to the executives as a result of the state income tax reimbursements; - $\begin{tabular}{ll} \begin{tabular}{ll} \$1,561 & for the cost of an executive physical for Mr. Gallina; \end{tabular}$ - \$54,615 in relocation benefits provided to Ms. Boudreaux related to her relocation to Indianapolis; - a supplemental pension benefit contribution to the Deferred Compensation Plan for Ms. McCarthy in the amount of \$92,662 in addition to the deferred compensation match shown in the table below; and - cash as part of the Anthem Directed Executive Compensation Plan ("DEC"), as described under "Compensation Plans Anthem Directed Executive Compensation Plan," and matching contributions made by us under the applicable 401(k) Plan, including a \$1,000 discretionary Company contribution made to all employees in March 2018, and Deferred Compensation Plan in 2018 as follows:
-Name DEC Cash 401(k) Match red Comp Match

-Gail K. Boudreaux \$ 4,500 \$ 0 \$ 0

-John E. Gallina \$ 30,000 \$ 1 .0,800 \$ 43,788

-Brian T. Griffin \$ 30,000 \$ 0 \$ 0

-Peter D. Haytaian \$ 30,000 \$ 1 .0,800 \$ 0

-Gloria M. McCarthy \$ 30,000 \$ 1 .0,800 \$ 49,717

-Joseph R. Swedish \$ 54,000 \$ 1 .0,800 \$ 160,869
+Name DEC Cash 401 (k) Match red Comp Match Gail K. Boudreaux \$ 54,000 \$ 7,462 \$ 0 John E. Gallina \$ 30,000 \$ 12,000 \$ 63,189 Peter D. Haytaian \$ 30,000 \$ 12,000 \$ 65,333 Gloria M. McCarthy \$ 30,000 \$ 12,000 \$ 72,240 Thomas C. Zielinski \$ 30,000 \$ 12,000 \$ 51,879 Brian T. Griffin \$ 12,500 \$ 1,000 \$ 0